asyncapi/website/content/blog/automated-releases.md

 #### GitHub and NPM

 For releases to GitHub and NPM, the most convenient solution is to integrate [semantic release](https://github.com/semantic-release/semantic-release) package and related plugins that support Conventional Commits.
-You can configure plugins in your `package.json` in order they should be invoked:
+You can configure plugins in your `package.json` in the order they should be invoked:

 ```json
 "plugins": [